arangodb/arangodb/Documentation/Books/Manual/Satellites.md

 [**Enterprise Edition**](https://www.arangodb.com/why-arangodb/arangodb-enterprise/)
 {% endhint %}

-When doing joins in an ArangoDB cluster data has to exchanged between different servers.
+When doing joins in an ArangoDB cluster data has to be exchanged between different servers.

 Joins will be executed on a coordinator.
 It will prepare an execution plan and execute it.
 When executing, the coordinator will contact all shards of the